IoTeXLab/IoTeXGroupITBot/README.md

 - Kicks (but doesn't ban) a user from a group when he joins with **First Name** longer than a specific value
 - Kicks (but doesn't ban) a user from a group when he joins with **Full Name** longer than a specific value

+### Welcome message
+A welcome message is posted when a new user joins the group if the corresponding settings are enabled in the configuration file.
+The welcome message has disabled notification, and each new welcome message deletes the previous one to avoid group cluttering

 ### Commands
 - **/help** Display the commands list
 - **/roadmap** Display the current IoTeX Roadmap (image)